Richmond Centre (mall): History

 Richmond Centre Mall began as Richmond Square Shopping Centre, built in 1964 on part of the old Brighouse/Minoru Racetrack.
-Simpson Sears was located where the food court/glass atrium is today, Zellers was in the Sportchek/Old Navy area, and SuperValu occupied the south end.
+Simpson Sears was located where the food court/glass atrium is today, Zellers was in the Sport Chek/Old Navy area, and SuperValu occupied the south end.

 Two years later, Hudson's Bay Company announced plans for their store and mall to be built adjacent to Richmond Square.
 The two malls were separated by a small road (where upper parking meets the new food court today).
 They functioned as separate shopping centres until 1989 when they amalgamated into one large mall known today as Richmond Centre.
-Sears moved to the mall's south end, and a movie theatre, stores and a new food court moved into the space where the malls were joined & old Simpson Sears was located.
+Sears moved to the mall's south end, and a movie theatre, stores and a new food court moved into the space where the malls were joined and the old Simpson Sears was located.

 In 2012, a $30M food court (The Dining Terrace) opened where the former Famous Players movie theatre was located.
 It features 18 different dining options.
 The old food court was replaced with some retail spaces.
-Another retailer, Express (closed 2018), opened on the bottom floor of the former movie theatre.
-After its closure, Japanese retailer UNIQLO opened in its former space.
+Another retailer, Express, opened on the bottom floor of the former movie theatre.
+After its closure in 2018, Japanese retailer Uniqlo opened in its former space.

 In 2019, a redevelopment proposal was approved to create 12 new mid-rise buildings.
 The former Sears, south parkade, Sport Chek/Old Navy (former old Zellers wing) and adjacent parking will be demolished for the construction of these buildings.

+The first phase of the redevelopment was finished in late 2025, providing the mall with 7 new residential towers on top of nearly 40,000 sq. ft. of additional street-facing retail space, 800 underground customer parking spots, and a new public plaza, Park Plaza.
+During the 2025 holiday season, the mall erected a 78ft tall Christmas tree at Park Plaza, the tallest in Metro Vancouver.
+Sport Chek and Old Navy have since reopened inside the mall.

 Layout

 Richmond Centre, similar to its closest rival mall Lansdowne Centre, was mostly built on a single level owing to the abundance of unoccupied land in Richmond at the time of its construction.
 This means most of the shopping centre can be reached without the need of escalators or elevators.
-The only exception is Hudson's Bay, which has a second level, and the "Dining Terrace" food court.
+The only exception is the "Dining Terrace" food court, alongside Sport Chek.
+Furthermore, the now defunct Hudson's Bay had a second level.

 The mall is laid out in a large rectangle.
 A galleria runs down the middle of the mall, splitting it into two parts.
-The north end is anchored by Hudson's Bay.
-The south end is anchored by sports retailer Sport Chek.
+The north end was previously anchored by Hudson's Bay, while the south end is anchored by sports retailer Sport Chek.

 Sears held the south end anchor but went out of business on February 28, 2015.
 The former Sears space, spanning 110,000 sqft over two floors, was demolished in 2021 for the redevelopment of that area of the mall.